Bitcoin statistics Australia 2021

-Bitcoin's founding is the stuff of legend: it was created in 2009 by the alias Satoshi Nakamoto, who had the idea that money shouldn't be controlled exclusively by a centralized government or agency.
+Bitcoin's founding is the stuff of legend: it was created in 2009 under the alias Satoshi Nakamoto - an unknown entity who thought that money shouldn't be controlled by a centralized government or agency.

 How popular is Bitcoin?

-- More than 1.2 million Redditors subscribe to the r/Bitcoin community.
+- Approximately 2.3 million Redditors subscribe to the r/Bitcoin community.

 More guides on Finder